johnbayko/hicp/docs/hicp.rst

   content.

 attributes: <attribute specifiers>
-  Big caution - if the component is editable, then the text contents may be different from what is expected, and the attributes will be applied incorrectly.
-This should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled".
-The user agent is allowed to discard the attribute information otherwise.

   If specified, this is used by these components:

   "textfield", "textpanel":
     Specifies display attributes the text to be contained by the component.
 Any existing attributes are replaced.

+    If the component is editable, then the text contents may be different from what is expected, and there is no way for the application to know what the editing has occurred, so this should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled".
+Algorithms exist for resolving this, but the user agent is allowed to ignore attribute information without content for editable components.

     The user agent must support at lest 32,768 (32K) characters (not bytes) for all attributes of a "textfield" or "textpanel" component.